Frank McCoubrey: Subsequent activity

 McCoubrey remains a member of the Council.
 He officially sat as an Independent, as do all elected members of the UPRG.
 However, in November 2012 it was announced that McCoubrey was giving up his independent status to become a member of the DUP.
 McCoubrey remains a prominent community activist in the Shankill, working to secure increased funding for the Shankill district, which was named in 2008 as Northern Ireland's most deprived area.

 In December 2008, McCoubrey was nominated by Bob Stoker for the post of High Sheriff of Belfast and was sworn into office on 21 January 2009.
 Subsequently he successfully defended his council seat in the 2011 local elections.
+He retained his seat for the DUP in 2014.

+He later stood in West Belfast at the 2015 general election, coming fourth with 7.8% of the vote.

-He retained his seat for the DUP in 2014 and was also the party's unsuccessful candidate for West Belfast in the 2015 general election and the 2016 Assembly election (also in Belfast West), where he came within 90 votes of winning the first seat for a Unionist party in 13 years.
+At the 2016 Assembly election, he was the DUP's candidate for Belfast West, where he came within 90 votes of winning the first seat for a Unionist party in 13 years.
+At the 2017 Assembly election, he was the last candidate to be eliminated, outpolling the defeated SDLP member, Alex Attwood.

+He increased his vote to 13.4% at the 2017 general election, coming a distant second to Sinn Féin's Paul Maskey.

+McCoubrey topped the poll at the 2019 Council election, and was elected on the first count.

+He was pushed into third place at the 2019 general election, though did see a small increase in his vote by 0.5%.

-In 2020, McCoubrey was appointed Lord Mayor of Belfast replacing Sinn Fein's Daniel Baker.
+In 2020, McCoubrey was appointed Lord Mayor of Belfast, replacing Sinn Féin's Daniel Baker.
 Due to the 2020 coronavirus pandemic the traditional handover was replaced with a smaller meeting in front of 18 of the 60 Belfast councillors inside the chamber at City Hall.

+McCoubrey stood again in Belfast West at the 2022 Assembly election.
+He was beaten by People Before Profit's Gerry Carroll for the final seat, despite initially polling higher than him, with 4,166 first-preference votes (9.54%), to Carroll's 3,279 (7.51%).

+He topped the poll again in 2023.

+At the 2024 general election, he finished fourth with 4,304 votes (10.8%).

 McCoubrey is a member of the board of directors of the Shankill Mirror, a newspaper aimed at the loyalist communities of the Greater Shankill and North Belfast.